 RESTORATIVE – A perfect opportunity to experience a deep state of relaxation where the body can release and heal.
 Experience prop supported postures with long holds that reduce stress and bring flexibility and balance to the mind and body.
 Simply let go and surrender.
 Give your body the natural gift of rejuvenation.
 Blocks, blankets, bolsters, and straps are optional, and you’ll receive personal assistance for set-up in restorative postures.
 This class inspires all levels and adults.

 Helen is a Waterville Valley resident and specializes in Therapeutic Thai Yoga but do teach Vinyasa flow and prop-based restorative classes.
 She is yoga teacher certified through Sun & Moon Yoga Studio, Arlington VA and has many hours of additional specialized training.
-She studied under Tias Little, Prajna Yoga, Todd Norian with Ashaya Yoga and other international eclectic renowned teachers.
+She studied under Tias Little, Prajna Yoga and other international eclectic renowned teachers.
 She studied yoga in the US and internationally in India, Guatemala, Mexico, and Canada.
 She has a Thai Yoga Essentials Certification through Lotus Palm School, Montreal, Quebec.
-She also has an Assessment-Based Certificate for Power Pilates Mat Teacher Training.
+She earned an Assessment-Based Certificate for Power Pilates Mat Teacher Training and the Reformer Instructor Training Levels 1 & II and mat Pilates by Balanced Body Education.

 Any physical exercise done with breath awareness becomes yoga; anything done without the breath is just a physical practice.